d3ward/kiwihub/README.md

 Method 3
 - With issues , suggest an improvements to the project, like a feature or report a typo/bug

-### Extension criteria
-    - From CWS or Open-source extensions
-    - Don't add extensions that doesn't work

 ### License and credits
 This project is licensed under https://creativecommons.org/licenses/by-nc-sa/4.0/